Duxah/FreePCB-2/How_to.md

 * How to add area cutout?
 * [How to pour copper area?](pour_area.md)
 * How to edit copper fill?
+* How to repour copper fill?

 **Graphics**

 * [How to add board outline or other line?](add_polyline.md)
+* How to combine board outline?
 * How to edit polyline?
 * How to align polyline vertices?